shoeffner/mthesis/src/conclusion.md

 well as the iterative version, thus here the difference between the five and the 68 landmarks models will be shown.

-The problem with the 68 landmarks model is, that it is only allowed for research usage (@sec:license-issues).
+The problem with the 68 landmarks model is, as stated in @sec:license-issues, that it is only allowed for research usage.
 As an alternative the five landmarks model by Dlib was tried using a custom 3D head model.
 Unfortunately the 3D head model used in Gaze [@Mallick2016] relies on the six landmarks pronasal, gnathion, exocanthions left and right, and the cheilions left and right, which are not all present in the five landmarks model.
-It uses the two exocanthions, the subnasal (the point below the nose), and the endocanthions.
-To be able to estimate a head pose, a different 3D model is used (@cl:5lm-model, Model&nbsp;A).
+It uses the two exocanthions, the subnasal -- the point below the nose -- and the endocanthions.
+To be able to estimate a head pose, a different 3D model is used, Model&nbsp;A in @cl:5lm-model.
 It is difficult to find accurate relational measurements for these landmarks, so for the endocanthions the same model assumption is made as is for the eye ball centers, that they are offset towards the center by the length of the palpebral fissure [@Facebase].